What is a headache?

 What could be causing my headaches?

 There are a few pregnancy-related things that could be causing your headaches: Surging hormones, drops in blood sugar, increased blood volume and circulation, stress, lack of sleep, dehydration and caffeine withdrawal all can lead to a pounding head.
 If you suffered from migraines pre-pregnancy, you might get them more (or, if you’re lucky, less).
-Also, some headaches are caused by vision changes from those pregnancy hormones — if you’re experiencing some major vision changes, you might want to go to your optometrist to see what he can do to help.
+Also, some headaches are caused by vision changes from those pregnancy hormones.
+If you’re experiencing some major vision changes, you might want to go to your optometrist to see what he can do to help.
 Luckily, these headaches should stop during your second trimester as your body adjusts to the new hormone levels.

 When should I go to the doctor with my headache?

 Most headaches during pregnancy aren’t a big deal, but sometimes they could be a sign of a serious problem.
 If you’ve never gotten a migraine before and then get one while you’re pregnant, talk to your doctor.
 You can tell you have a migraine if the pain is moderate to severe, there’s intense pounding or throbbing, there’s a steady ache and you experience nausea or vomiting.
 Also, if you have a headache that’s extremely painful and doesn’t feel like one you’ve ever had before, talk to your doctor immediately, especially if it’s accompanied by a fever, stiff neck, vision changes, slurred speech or numbness.
-If severe headaches do occur during the second or third trimester, talk to your doctor — this could be a sign of preeclampsia.
+If severe headaches occur during the second or third trimester, talk to your doctor—this could be a sign of preeclampsia.

 Plus, more from The Bump: